Henry Ossian Flipper: 10th Cavalry Regiment

-In May 1880, Flipper and Nolan reunited during the Victorio Campaign.
+In June 1880, Flipper received orders to report to Fort Concho in West Texas where he served as a scout for Col. Benjamin H. Grierson in the Victorio Campaign.
+Flipper and Nolan reunited during the Victorio Campaign.
 It was the last time the two met.
 Throughout this period, his military career was encumbered by racism in the military, though he did have the support of some officers, such as Nolan, and many of the white civilians he encountered who were impressed by his competency.
-In the later part of 1880, Flipper was transferred to Fort Davis in West Texas and assigned as the post quartermaster and commissary officer.
+In November 1880, Flipper was transferred to Fort Davis in West Texas and assigned as the post quartermaster and commissary officer.